base58btc/LARP/docs/06-mining.md

 Instructor Script:

-	I Have Block messages work almost identically to I Have Transction messages.
+	I Have Block messages work almost identically to I Have Transaction messages.
 If you don't have the blocks listed on the message, you should request them.